 Currently, there are a lot of different networks introducing their own streaming services, and it’s no surprise that HBO has made the list.
-HBO Max, a direct-to-consumer video service, allows you to watch your favorite HBO shows whenever you want.
-The service guarantees to offer something for everyone — from preschoolers to teens to grownups — with scripted and unscripted series, competition shows, documentaries, animation for kids and adults, movies, and more.
+HBO Max, a direct-to-consumer video service launched in May 2020, allows you to watch your favorite HBO shows whenever you want.
+The service offers something for everyone — from preschoolers to teens to grownups — with scripted and unscripted series, competition shows, documentaries, animation for kids and adults, movies, and more.

 When will HBO Max launch and how much will it cost?